C0deWiser/polyglot/readme.md

 Meanwhile, you may use Gettext directives, such as `gettext`, `ngettext` and others.

+They are all understandable by Polyglot.

-Sometimes, you may want to keep existing translations as it is, and use `po` for only new strings.
-You may configure the array of translation keys, that should be placed into `php` files, not in `po`:
+Sometimes, you may want to keep existing translations as it is, and use `po` only for new strings.
+You may configure the array of translation keys, that should be stored into `php` files, not in `po`:

     'passthroughs' => [
         'validation.',